Izan1706/Izan1706/README.md

 # Junior Systems & Cloud Enthusiast

-I’m a systems and infrastructure student focused on Linux, networking, and cloud technologies.
+I’m a systems and infrastructure gradued focused on Linux, networking, and cloud technologies.
 Currently transitioning towards DevOps and AWS cloud engineering.

 ---